Academic Definitions and Terminology

 Transcripts

 The transcript is the official academic record for a student at Roosevelt University.
 Official transcripts are issued directly to institutions and employers.
 Students may also request a transcript marked “Issued to Student.”
-No transcript will be issued if the student owes the university money or has any other encumbrance.
 Information about the cost of transcripts and the procedure for ordering is available on the Transcripts website.